shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I saw your damn jig, Mudrich!”
 Lemilay shouted.

-“Well you don’t have to shout at me.”
+“Well you don’t have to be so mean about it.”

 “Well you don’t have to be so annoying.”

 “But you should see it.”

-“I *saw* it Mudrich.
+“I *saw* it, Mudrich.
 It’s just another stupid heirloom.”

 “It’s not stupid.”
 Ersatzica’s ears pinned back.